dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 threshold) are grouped together in clusters separated by "//".
 For the first cluster below there is clearly one allele (homozygote) and one read with a (simulated) sequencing error.
-For the second cluster it seems there are two alleles (heterozygote), and a couple reads with sequencing errors.
+For the second cluster it seems there are two alleles (heterozygote), and a read with a sequencing error.
 For the third cluster it's a bit harder to say.
 Is this a homozygote with lots of sequencing errors, or a heterozygote with few reads for one of the alleles?